Austin Marathon: Course

 The Austin Marathon and Austin Half Marathon both start at 2nd St. and Congress Avenue.
 The course goes by Austin landmarks and areas, like downtown, the Colorado River, SoCo, historic Hyde Park, East Austin, and the University of Texas at Austin campus and tower.
 Bands perform live music along the race route in a tribute to Austin's label as The Live Music Capital of the World.
 The race ends near where it begins at 9th and Congress Ave. in front of the picturesque Texas State Capitol.
 The course is USATF-certified.

-The course that debuted in 2018 was designed to provide a better participant and spectator experience and allow enhanced traffic flow along the course, while still finishing with the picturesque Texas State Capitol as every runner’s backdrop.
+The course that debuted in 2018 was designed to provide a better participant and spectator experience and allow enhanced traffic flow along the course, while still finishing with the picturesque Texas State Capitol as every runner's backdrop.
 The first half of the Austin Marathon was not changed.
 After Mile 12, half marathoners head south to the finish line, while marathoners continue east before turning north and running on Guadalupe St. through the heart of the University of Texas campus.

-Other races

-In addition to the marathon held on Sunday, the Austin Marathon weekend features a free official shakeout run on Saturday morning since 2022 (previously Friday) at Fleet Feet Austin.
-Also on Sunday morning, the half marathon and KXAN SimpleHealth 5K benefitting Paramount Theatre start at the same location as the marathon on 2nd and Congress.
-The 5K starts 30–45 minutes later and is an out and back course while the marathon and half marathon finishes on 9th and Congress.

-The event featured the Manzano Mile presented by Dole on the Saturday morning before the marathon in 2018-2020 taking place just outside the expo site on Riverside Drive.
-The 2021 race was scheduled to take place the same morning as the other races but later became a virtual race, where participants run the distance on their own schedule and submit their time online.
-A mile race did not take place during the 2022 marathon weekend.
+Aid stations are placed along the course: 22 for the marathon and 9 for the half marathon, each providing water, electrolyte drinks, restrooms, and medical support.
+Energy gel stations are also available at designated points.

+Time limits are enforced for both distances.
+Marathon runners must maintain a 16-minute-per-mile pace (7 hours), while half marathon participants must maintain an 18-minute-per-mile pace (4 hours).

+The Austin Marathon weekend also includes a 5K race, which begins at the same downtown start line as the marathon and half marathon.
+The 5K course follows an out-and-back route along Congress Avenue, giving participants a view of the Texas State Capitol before returning to the finish.
+Proceeds from the 5K benefit the Paramount Theatre, a historic performing arts venue in downtown Austin.
+Through this partnership, the event helps support the theater’s operations and community programming.

-Community impact
+Community Events

+In addition to the races, the Austin Marathon organizes several community-focused programs leading up to and during race weekend with their sister event the Spurs Austin International Half.
+These include Run Austin Launch Week in the fall and Kickoff Week, a series of group runs, giveaways, and promotional activities that engage local runners and partner brands ahead of registration deadlines.

+Race weekend itself also features community events beyond the races, including the two-day Health and Fitness Expo, post-race celebrations, and activations from local and national sponsors.
+These events are positioned as opportunities for athletes, spectators, and the Austin community to come together and celebrate what organizers describe as “the running social event of the year.”